Skip to content

 • Historical preservation (Silver keeps what Bronze discards)

-SILVER → GOLD (four types):
+SILVER → GOLD:

 • Facts (fct_): Enrich with roster/glossary JOINs, filter to XO agents